Skip to content

 We all learned about the first pilgrim Thanksgiving in grade school.
 Since the formation of the nation, just about every President has given a Thanksgiving address, and invariably “the creator” is thanked almost immediately.
 This site has the texts of many of those presidential addresses.
 George Washington began his like this: “Whereas it is the duty of all Nations to acknowledge the providence of almighty God, to obey his will, to be grateful for his benefits, and humbly to implore his protection and favor…”

 The issue that has occasionally been expressed is whether a federal holiday thanking God violates the First Amendment’s establishment clause.
 On its face, “thanking the creator” does not foster the establishment of any religion, but that is not the end of the story.
 The reason for this is a little letter Thomas Jefferson wrote back in 1802, where he coined the phrase “a wall of separation between church and state.”
-These words never appear in the Constitution, but they have been invoked countless times in arguing first amendment issues.
+These words never appear in the Constitution, but they have been invoked countless times in arguing First Amendment issues.

 Here’s a blog post with a good constitutional argument against Thanksgiving, citing James Madison extensively.
 For a look at arguments supporting thanksgiving, here’s a good place to start.